SmithWillSuffice/ohanga-pai/content/blog/16_true_populism.md

 not be an academic, so the "Ivory Tower" jab is just me doing some rhetoric.

 Don't get me wrong, I'm all for "raising class consciousness".
 But man, it's not rocket science.
-These sockcucking academic marxists have no clue.
+Some of these academic marxists have no clue.
 They're almost impediments to overthrowing neoliberalism (I know they do not mean to be, I don't hate these writers).